“The calm before the storm” is a phrase used to describe the moments right before something big is about to happen.

 Funny thing about that is you can tell that a storm is coming through little things, like wind picking up or birds flying in the opposite directions.

-So let’s discuss four things that happened during “Collusion Course, Part 1,” and what these things mean for our team.
+So let’s discuss four things that happened during “Collusion Course, Part 1,” and what these things mean for our team and Agents of Shield.

 1. THE ENEMY REVEALED

 So you know that red-haired mystery woman named Izel that saved Fitz and Simmons and wanted to help bring them back home to Earth?
 Well, turns out that she’s the Queen Mother of all evil sharp pointy creatures known as Shrikes.
 We even get to see her with one of her “children” as she uses it to infect one of the dumb idiots who gave Fitz and Enoch so much trouble.